- 18 years of age or above

 - You cannot take any courses abroad on a Pass/Fail basis

 - If you are studying abroad in your final semester at Penn State, please note that Penn State may not receive your grades in time for graduation

 Housing and Meals

-Students in the College of Science at Penn State are elegible for a Science Travel Grant ($250 - $1500 variable award)
+Students in the College of Science at Penn State are eligible for the Global Experiences Scholarship (average award $1,000+).

 Students with a strong interest in the course content, who have financial concerns are encouraged to contact Paul Shaffner.